leosch-coding/firmware/Rough/notes.md

 To refine this, I now also understand that we're not passing in some arbitrary value at all.
 We're just configuring things to divide/multiply/etc this clock value to turn it into 1000 Hz.

+I could divide 16 MHz (the frequency of HSI which is our default counter for sysclk), but now that I realize I can just configure the TIM2 clock directly, I think that'd be easier.